VOLUME 4 Aircraft equipment and operational authorizations

 · RVR is not a measure of surface visibility or tower visibility.

 · RVR is not a measure of seeing-conditions on taxiways, ramps, or aprons.

 · RVR is not a measure of seeing-conditions at or near MDA or DA/DH.

 · In the United States, RVR is not measured or reported by a human observer.

 · RVR is not “visibility.”

 D. Concept of Controlling RVR.
-Controlling RVR means that
+Controlling RVR means that RVR

-for the runway being used.
+being used.
 All CAT I operating minimums below ½ sm and all CAT II and III operating

 minimums are based on RVR.
-The use of visibility is prohibited because the reported visibility
+The use of visibility is prohibited because the reported

-below ¼ statute mile visibility (RVR 1600 for airplanes and RVR 1200 for rotorcraft)
+minimums below ¼-sm visibility (RVR 1600 for airplanes and RVR 1200 for rotorcraft)

 are predicated on RVR and use of visibility is prohibited.
 For example, if the

 takeoff minimum for a particular operation is TDZ RVR 1200/rollout RVR 1000,

 RVR reports are controlling and a takeoff is prohibited unless the TDZ RVR report

 is at or above RVR 1200 and the rollout RVR report is at or above RVR 1000.